tomasholderness/PyRaster/README.md

 To read a raster file from disk and covert it to a NumPy array three RasterIO functions are required.

 1. opengdalraster(file name)

   Accepts a GDAL compatible file on disk and returns GDAL dataset.

-2. readrasterband(dataset, band_number, NoDataVal=None, masked=True):
+2. readrasterband(dataset, band_number, NoDataVal=None, masked=True)

   Accepts a GDAL raster dataset and band number, returns Numpy 2D-array.'''

-3. readrastermeta(dataset):
+3. readrastermeta(dataset)

   Accepts GDAL raster dataset and returns a dictionary containing the GDAL driver, number of rows, number of columns, number of bands, projection info (well known text), and geotranslation metadata.

-Figure 1 shows the process of loading a raster file into a NumPy array using RasterIO open and read functions.
+Figure 1 shows the process of loading a raster file into a NumPy array using the RasterIO open and read functions.
 For example:

 ```python
 from pyraster import rasterio as rio